What Are Exogenous Ketones and Are They Healthy?

 - Support a Prolonged Fast

 - Get you into Ketosis Faster

 Considering that I have followed a ketogenic lifestyle for many years, I have experimented with exogenous ketones quite a bit.
 I have found them to be helpful for maintaining a state of high performance mentally and physically.

 When it comes to the ketogenic diet, however, I am always looking for ways to take the benefits even further.
 That is why I always emphasize the consumption of plenty of antioxidants, amino acids, and as many superfoods as possible.
 Eventually I realized that there were no exogenous ketone products that offered these additional benefits and I created my own.

 I formulated KetoEdge with performance and optimal health in mind.
-Not only does it contain exogenous ketones and MCT powder to support ketone formation, but it also features:
+Not only does it contain exogenous ketones to support ketone formation, but it also features:

 - Sunflower Lecithin to support healthy bile flow, brain and nervous system function.

 - Amino Acids to support healthy muscles and energy production.

 - 6 different superfood mushrooms in a patented form called Peak O2 which has demonstrated to boost physical power across a wide spectrum of athletic endeavors.
 These mushrooms have also been shown to improve the immune system, help the body adapt to the destructive impact of stress and improve brain and nervous system health.